Swimming Pool Accidents | Boating Accidents | Recreational Lakes | Lack of Supervision | Failure to Wear Life Jackets

 According to the Centers for Disease Control (CDC), an average of 10 people die every day in the United States in drowning accidents.
 The vast majority of those deaths—about 90%–are not boating accidents but happen in public or private pools and at recreational lakes.
 One in five drowning deaths involves a child under the age of 15.
 In addition, 50% of those who survive a near-drowning require hospital care or rehab, often as a result of brain injury or damage caused by lack of oxygen.

 If someone you love has dies or suffers serious injury in a drowning accident, you want aggressive, effective, and compassionate lawyers to help you get full and fair compensation.
 Bailey & Galyen can help.

-Proven Texas Drowning-Accident Attorneys
+Proven Texas and Arkansas Drowning Accident Attorneys

-At the law offices of Bailey & Galyen, with offices across the state of Texas, we have aggressively fought for the rights of injured people for more than 40 years, including people who lose a loved one in a drowning or suffer serious injury in a near-drowning.
+At the law offices of Bailey & Galyen, with offices across the state of Texas and Arkansas, we have aggressively fought for the rights of injured people for more than 40 years, including people who lose a loved one in a drowning or suffer serious injury in a near-drowning.
 Long known as one of the premier consumer law practices in the Lone Star State, we are proud of our history of consistently getting outstanding results for our clients.
 Over the last four decades, we have recovered more than $500 million in settlements and judgments for our personal injury clients.